SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Rye (?)

 Enters fort Dec.
 14; Note: A John Foy lived at Frost's Point in Rye, just across Little Harbor from New Castle, in 1805.
-See Langdon Parsons' History of the Town of Rye, NH, Rumford Printing Co., Concord, NH (1905), map following p.
-292. See also id, p.
-352. It is uncertain whether this is the Foy who was a participant, since Rowell's deposition does not identify Foy's town of origin.
+See Langdon Parsons' History of Rye, supra, pp. 292, 352.
+Since Rowell's deposition does not identify Foy's town of origin, it is uncertain whether this is the Foy who was a participant

 B. Rowell Dep.
 I